Angel One logo

 Who it fits

-Headline brokerage on each broker’s default plan.
-The lower value in each row is highlighted.
-On top of brokerage you pay STT, exchange transaction charges, SEBI fee, stamp duty, GST and DP charges — see the full landed cost on the brokerage calculator.
+The verified numbers side-by-side — broker size, account cost and headline brokerage on each broker’s default plan.
+The lower cost (or larger client base) in each row is highlighted.
+STT, exchange transaction charges, SEBI fee, stamp duty, GST and DP charges apply on top — see the full landed cost on the brokerage calculator.

-ChargeAngel OneZerodha
+FeatureAngel OneZerodha

 Equity delivery₹20 / 0.1% (min ₹5)Free